 As lipofuscin builds up over time, and this process is accelerated when using l-carnosine, it can interfere with proper organ and cellular functions.

-I also suggest adding DMAE with CDP-Choline and ALCAR which helps flush lipofuscin from your brain and body.
+You can also try adding DMAE with CDP-Choline and ALCAR which helps flush lipofuscin from your brain and body.
 So stack your daily dose of 1,000 mg of L-Carnosine with CDP-Choline, DMAE and ALCAR at their recommended doses.

 L-Carnosine is water-soluble so you don’t need to take it with a meal, or healthy fat like some nootropics.